ecole-francaise-nz/website/content/en/about/premises.md

 Access is very easy and there are plenty of parking spaces in the area.

-We will have small classes of maximum 15 students.
+We have small classes of maximum 15 students.

 ![EFIA Premises](../premises.jpg "EFIA Premises")